markfinger/webpack-build/README.md

 When assets are rendered on the front-end, they open sockets to the build server and attempt to hot update whenever possible.
-If hot updates are not possible, console logs will indicate that need to refresh to see the updates.
+If hot updates are not possible, console logs will indicate the need to refresh for updates to be applied.

 Colophon
 --------